 With that said we're going to talk about the top two ways you can adjust your mattress and sleep on the mattress to reduce aches and pain.
-And also help you stop tossing and turning 3-4 times a night and have a great restful night’s sleep without relying on sleeping pills.
+It also helps you stop tossing and turning 3-4 times a night and have a great restful night’s sleep without relying on sleeping pills.

 Here's how the mattress test goes:

 1. crouch to the side of your mattress

 2. gaze across the surface of the mattress and see if there are any dips or dents that are visible